-- (1) Any person who is not eligible to obtain a Class TEMP-C license, who does not seek a Class TEMP-N license for a single public event for a specific date or set of dates, or who does not otherwise seek to operate a business that would qualify to apply for another type of license, may apply for and upon approval by the local commissioner, receive an Class INC license. - (2) In addition to the other information required by the city's liquor license application, the applicant for a Class INC license shall provide a detailed business plan that sets forth the applicant's plan of operation and why the applicant seeks a Class INC license, along with such other information as the local commissioner or deputy local commissioner may request. - (3) If issued, the license shall be for a period not to exceed one hundred eighty (180) consecutive days.
-The license shall automatically expire at the end of the one hundred eighty (180) day period commencing on the date of issuance of the license unless otherwise renewed or replaced with another class of license. - (4) A Class INC license may be renewed only one (1) time and for an additional one hundred eighty (180) consecutive days if approved by the local commissioner.
-The renewal application must be submitted at least thirty (30) days prior to the expiration date of the initial one hundred eighty (180) day license period.
+- (1) Any person who is not eligible to obtain a Class TEMP-C license, who does not seek a Class TEMP-N license for a single public event for a specific date or set of dates, or who does not otherwise seek to operate a business that would qualify to apply for another type of license, may apply for and upon approval by the local commissioner, receive an Class INC license. - (2) In addition to the other information required by the city's liquor license application, the applicant for a Class INC license shall provide a detailed business plan that sets forth the applicant's plan of operation and why the applicant seeks a Class INC license, along with such other information as the local commissioner or deputy local commissioner may request. - (3) If issued, the license shall be for a period not to exceed 180 consecutive days.
+The license shall automatically expire at the end of the 180-day period commencing on the date of issuance of the license unless otherwise renewed or replaced with another class of license. - (4) A Class INC license may be renewed only one time and for an additional 180 consecutive days if approved by the local commissioner.
+The renewal application must be submitted at least thirty (30) days prior to the expiration date of the initial 180-day license period.
 Subsections 3-45(b) and (c) shall be applicable to such renewals.
-Failure to submit a renewal application in a timely manner shall result in the automatic expiration of the initial Class INC license at the end of the initial one hundred eighty (180) day period.
-In the event of such expiration, the holder of the expired license may reapply and pay fee for a new Class INC license and will be required to provide the same type of information as otherwise required for an initial Class INC applicant.
-Under no circumstances shall a licensee be permitted to operate under a Class INC license for more than three hundred sixty (360) consecutive days.
+Failure to submit a renewal application in a timely manner shall result in the automatic expiration of the initial Class INC license at the end of the initial 180-day period.
+In the event of such expiration, the holder of the expired license may reapply for a new Class INC license and will be required to provide the same type of information as otherwise required for an initial Class INC applicant.
+Under no circumstances shall a licensee be permitted to operate under a Class INC license for more than three hundred sixty (360) consecutive days. - (5) If a licensee intends to request the creation of a permanent license classification in order to continue operating the licensee's business beyond the initial 180-day license period or the single renewal period, the licensee shall inform the local commissioner in writing.

-- (5) If a licensee intends to request the creation of a permanent license classification in order to continue operating the licensee's business beyond the initial one hundred eighty (180) day license period or the single renewal period, the licensee shall inform the local commissioner in writing. - (6) By submitting an application for a Class INC license or the renewal thereof, the applicant acknowledges that such license, if issued, is a privilege and not a right is intended to allow the applicant the opportunity to test the licensee's new business concept.
+(6) By submitting an application for a Class INC license or the renewal thereof, the applicant acknowledges that such license, if issued, is a privilege and not a right is intended to allow the applicant the opportunity to test the licensee's new business concept.
 The local commissioner's decision not to issue such license or the renewal thereof shall be final and shall not be appealable under section 3-60 of this chapter.